 I was born in 1985.
 My two brothers and me grew up on the German country side next to the Czech border.
 Hof, the biggest town in the area, used to be the last train stop before the Iron Curtain.
 After high school I went to India to do a Voluntary Social Year, during which I worked with mentally disabled people, followed by one and a half years of Philosophy at the ‘Freie Universität’ in Berlin and an internship with ‘Restaurierung am Oberbaum’, where I was involved in the restoration of David Chipperfields ‘Neues Museum’ in Berlin.
-In 2013, I completed my Bachelor of Fine Arts at Gerrit Rietveld Academie in Amsterdam.
+In 2009 I moved to the Netherlands to study Fine Art at Gerrit Rietveld Academie in Amsterdam.

 Officially I am Cody Dock’s first artist in residence.

-If the system is too rigid to be broken, the only viable option is to find gaps that can be exploited.
+In my experience, if the system is too rigid to be broken, the only viable option is to find gaps that can be exploited.
 For example I had to ensure that my van was affordable but still met London’s Low Emission Standards to avoid excessive fines.
-One needs to know the rules first in order to navigate them.
+Generally speaking: one needs to know the rules first in order to navigate them.
 Yet perhaps even more important than knowing those rules is a network of allies and friends.